One of the most common questions I get from patients is, “Doc, what is the best dental insurance to get?”

-The best dental insurance to get is one that someone else is paying for.
-If you work in a job where an employer is contributing money toward your insurance, then it is a better deal than paying for all of your dental care out of pocket.
-Most importantly, make sure to maximize those yearly benefits if treatment is needed during the year.
-They often disappear, never to return, on each New Year’s Day.
+The bottom line is this: The best dental insurance to get is one that someone else is paying for.
+Basically, we’re talking Economics 101 here.
+If you work in a job where someone is paying money for your insurance, then it is generally a better deal than paying for all of your dental care all on your own.
+As a small business owner, I must commend all of our local employers who provide dental and health benefits to their employees.
+It is a huge expense for a small business and every little benefit helps.

--Questions or comments can be sent to Drs.
-Parrish at www.ParrishDental.com.
+‐Questions or comments can be sent to Drs.
+Parrish at ParrishDental@aol.com.